-The Pennsylvania Project could provide a vast amount of benefits to Pittsburgh
+The Pennsylvania Project could provide a vast amount of benefits to Pittsburgh and other areas as the system expands.
+Those projected benefits include:

 - Enhanced commuter quality of life due to reduced travel time. - Establishment of a secondary industry and help in the economic growth of the region by creating more jobs. - Improved air quality of the region.
 According to an estimate, movement of 20% of transportation needs to electrically powered transportation systems will result in approximately 10% improvement in the city's air quality. - Avoidance of highway maintenance costs by diverting a large number of commuters from the highway to the Maglev system. - Reduced dependence on foreign countries for energy supply. - Reduced travel times by almost a third. - Enhancements to the tourism industry as well as its associated industries. - Reduced congestion and traffic in the region.